 How many times have you sat in the dentist’s waiting room, opened a magazine, read the first paragraph of an article and flicked over to the next page?
 Now think about the times that first paragraph or maybe the heading photograph caught your attention and you carried on reading.
 When writing illustrated articles you have seconds to grab your readers attention.
 Here’s how.

-A small collection of my aircraft photography.
-To see the full catalogue indexed by type
+A small collection from my aircraft photography catalogue.
+See the full catalogue indexed by type

 What lens have you got on that?

 I hate talking about gear when I am using it.
 As a long suffering wedding photographer I used to dread the approach of the serious looking old gentleman with a scuffed brown leather cased, 50’s vintage, camera round his neck.
 Usually he had just been fiddling with for at least ten minutes to take one photograph of his rather overweight, and definitely bored, wife in her best hat.
 I knew the inevitable question was coming.

 ‘What sort of lens have you got on that?’